01 of 06

 Once your dough has risen, you're ready to stretch it out into a flat disc.
 You may be tempted to use a rolling pin to do this, which can sometimes work fine, but it often causes the dough to tear easily, You will also find that the dough keeps shrinking back on itself making it difficult to get a large enough disc.

-If you're making a Neapolitan pizza according to the official Associazione Vera Pizza Napoletana rules, rolling pins are forbidden.Continue to 3 of 6 below.
+If you're making a Neapolitan pizza, rolling pins are forbidden, according to the official Associazione Vera Pizza Napoletana rulesContinue to 3 of 6 below.

 03 of 06

-Then, begin pressing into the dough with your fingertips, gently working your fingertips outward and gently pulling the dough with it.
+Then, begin pressing into the dough with your fingertips, gently working them outward and pulling the dough with it.

 Rotate the disc to make sure you are stretching it evenly into a circle.
 Leave the outer edges a little thicker for the crust.